-Vektor Prix is my take on combat kart racing.
+Vektor Prix is a fast paced combat racing game with a full color vector display.
 It supports singleplayer and multiplayer, AI bots of varying difficulty, a variety of weapons, entities to interact with, controller support, and gamemodes such as racing, deathmatch or team deathmatch.

 Last week I added basic 3D software rendering to Vektor Prix.
 This week, I've focused on bringing those 3D enhancements into the game itself.